shaenzi/epfl_showcases/README.md

 ## 4. Volcanoes
 Based on a #TidyTuesday dataset on volcanoes, one of the small course projects was to generate some visualisations and a table, generating a story on volcanoes.
 I did some exploration in the Volcano_exploration, and then a more polished version in A_story_on_volcanoes, again both in R markdown and html versions.
 [This is the folder.](https://github.com/shaenzi/epfl_showcases/tree/main/04_volcanoes)

+## 5. Beautiful city maps
+In [this folder](https://github.com/shaenzi/epfl_showcases/tree/main/05_osmdata) I plot some features from open street map, and make some pretty city maps.